 - Computer equipment and software for use with booster classes and homework clubs, with additional software to support specific needs such as dyslexia.

 - Items of school uniform and equipment.

-- Booster groups
+- Booster groups and individual tuition by class teachers.

 - Family Liaison Officer